patrick-amusivwa/MS1-pawsandclaws/README.md

 For validation results, please see validator-results folder.

+There were a few warnings when running the CSS file through the validator but as these related to the root variable specified by myself and the cross-browser considerations put in place for the fade-in animation, I am happy with the results of this test.

 #### Usability Testing

 This website has been tested on screen sizes ranging from 320px to 5000px using developer tools.